7 Actionable Steps to Reaching Financial Independence

 The last and final strategy is to take action.
 A plan or idea can be well thought, detailed to the brim, but it remains only a plan or idea until it is implemented.
 Many people fear taking action because of the fear of failure.
 But having noted the sixth strategy discussed, this should no longer be a challenge.

 It is a widespread opinion that ideas rule the world.
 I beg to disagree.

 I believe men rule the world, men skillful enough to implement these ideas, to act on them.

 Ideas themselves are slaves to action.

-Make plans for financial success.
-Get all the information you can from, brood on ideas, read books, get a mentor, learn from mistakes, but above all, take actions.
+Make plans and get all the information you can from.
+Brood on ideas, read books, get a mentor, learn from mistakes, but above all, take actions.
 What is knowledge without the fruit?

-Take actions today.
+Take action today.
 Make the right moves.
-And you’re nearer to financial success.
+And you’re nearer to financial independence.